FactCHD: Benchmarking Fact-Conflicting Hallucination Detection: Experiments

 \subsubsection{Detect-Specific Expert Performance}

-This study explores the efficacy of tuning LLMs using LoRA to serve as domain-specific experts in identifying fact-conflicting hallucinations.
-Through training LLMs with our dedicated instructions and datasets, which are intrinsically focused on factuality, we aim to hone their proficiency in this particular domain.
-Our results highlight a notable enhancement across all open-source 7B models, wherein Llama2-chat emerges as the top-performing model amongst its peers.
-Post-fine-tuning with fact-conflicting hallucination data, Llama2-chat-7B models attain peak performance on our benchmark, as evidenced by a {74.73\%} \textsc{FactCls} score and a {53.71\%} \textsc{ExpMatch} score, respectively.
-The demonstrated success in training a scaled-down 7B model using our approach underlines the potential of employing 7B LLMs as effective hallucination detectors and paves the way for additional research and trials in this field.
+We investigate the effectiveness of tuning LLMs with LoRA for domain-specific expertise in detecting fact-conflicting hallucinations.
+By training these models on our trainset, we enhance their detection task proficiency.
+Our findings show that all tested open-source 7B models improve, with Llama2-chat outperforming its counterparts.
+After fine-tuning on hallucination data, Llama2-chat-7B achieves a \textsc{FactCls} score of 74.73\% and an \textsc{ExpMatch} score of 53.71\% on our benchmark.
+This success with a 7B model underscores the viability of using such models as hallucination detectors and encourages further exploration in this area.